rakhimov/scram/doc/fta_preprocessing.rst

             f(x, y) = x \& f(1, y)

 There may be many setups
-that satisfy these special cases in a Boolean graph, but only few transformations are beneficial.
+that satisfy these special cases in a PDAG, but only few transformations are beneficial.
 Transformations with disjunctions of the formula (cases 1 and 3) are the most desirable for analysis